iot-salzburg/rxt_codegen/README.md

 - Generates OPCUA Simulator Client for ROBxTASK simulation environment
 - Call this program with three command line arguments: [inputFile][outputFile][bIsSimulatedEnv]

+## CodeGen as a Server Implementation

+start with: "docker-compose -f docker-compose.yml up -d --no-deps --build"

+## CodeGen as a standalone application
 For directories of files please use input folder for input files and output folder for output files.

 Example usage in console for ROS file generation: